 - Decreased libido.

-Pain caused by Chronic Post Traumatic Headache can often be reduced through chiropractic care, exercise and living a healthy lifestyle.
+Pain caused by Chronic Post Traumatic Headache may be reduced through chiropractic care, exercise and living a healthy lifestyle.
 Therapies such as meditation, relaxation techniques, getting enough sleep, biofeedback, acupuncture are also beneficial.

 What we understand from this injury is that it can really affect alignment of the top half of your body and further complicate the problem.
-This is where we can help you with Chiropractor at North Balgowlah
+This is where we may be able to help you with Chiropractor at North Balgowlah

 Want to learn more about CPTH?
 Join our practice session now.